Back to Presentations

 M.W.
 Perlin, "Distorting DNA evidence: methods of math distraction", American Academy of Forensic Sciences 70th Annual Meeting, Seattle, WA, 22-Feb-2018.

-PowerPoint presentation of Dr. Perlin's talk.
+PowerPoint presentation with studio recording of Dr. Perlin's talk.

 After attending this presentation, attendees will understand how misleading statements can confuse DNA evidence.
 Trial lawyers can apply these methods to sow confusion.
 Opposing lawyers can block these methods to restore evidentiary clarity.